 - Lamb – Let the lamb layer cool in the baking dish before you top it with mash.
 Because no steam can escape when it’s baking (as it’s hidden under the mash) whatever the thickness of the meat sauce before the oven, will be similar on the other end.

 Okey dokey, mince – done.
 Mash – done.
 Time to whack it all together!

 Tips for making Shepherd’s Pie

 - Thickening – Make sure your mince is properly thickened.
-Because it’ll be under a layer of potato, there will be no room for the steam to escape, meaning it won’t reduce at all.
+Because it’ll be under a layer of potato, there will be no room for the steam to escape, meaning it won’t reduce much at all.
 Whatever the texture before the oven will be the texture after.
-Simmering for up to 45mins will do the trick.
+Gently simmering for up to 45mins will do the trick.

 - Even Layer of Mash – Go scoop by scoop from outside to inside.
 This will make sure the mince layer doesn’t clump to one side.